tboller/FixIIT/Documentation/reports/pgmReports/final-sprint/final-report.md

 "I have an associates degree from the College of Dupage in Computer internetworking and technology.
 I am also CCNA certified by Cisco, and as well have a certificate in CCNA security.
 The background i come from is more on the hardware and infrastructure side.
 I am skilled in creating networks, building servers, system administration, testing the builds, and documenting.
 My weakness is on the development side, i am not that creating with creating applications but i know how to get the applications run on the servers."

 ### Vince Giaimo
+"I have completed an associates degree in Computer Information Technology from College of Dupage.
+I have completed the CCNA program and have recieved my CCNA certification.
+My Intrest in IT is everything, the more you know the better.
+I would like to learn as much as I can to make my IT skills the best they could be"

 ### Emmanuel Zambrano
 "I have a specialization in Web Development.
 I have taken coursework in information architecture, human computer interaction, and user experience.
 I am interested in how information is displayed and the design process."